radcamp/radcamp.github.io/NYC2023/RADCamp-PartII-Day1-PM.md

 filtering settings based on the results from fastqc.
 * Also, based on preliminary anaylsis, set `max_barcodes_mismatch` to 1.
 * Launch ipyrad steps 1-7 `ipyrad -p params-wat.txt -s 1234567 -c 16`
+* After you verify that the assembly is running you may close your browser tab and the capsule will continue running on the cloud.
 * Go to the mixer and eat pizza and socialize!
 The results will be done tomorrow.